zazortik/azure-xplat-cli/README.md

 * Azure Resource Management
   * Generic resource groups and deployments management
   * Role based access control
-  * Cmdlets for individual resource providers, including compute, storage, network, redis cache, insights, etc
+  * Cmdlets for individual resource providers, including compute, storage, network, redis cache, insights, etc.
   * Datalake
 * Key Vault

 For comdlets detail, type "azure" to navigate through the help system.
 Also, use `azure config mode` to switch between service management and resource management.

+## Endpoints for Azure

+The CLI targets **"Public Azure Cloud"** by default.
+You can get more information about the endpoints supported in different environments from [here](./Documentation/Endpoints.md).

 ## Installation